-Ora Organic is also one of the cleanest brands out there; they share a certificate analysis derived from the third-party tested they have put their supplements through.
+Ora Organic is also one of the cleanest brands out there; they share a certificate of analysis derived from the third-party tested they have put their supplements through.

 They test for several things, including ingredient potency, heavy metal content, microbial contaminants, pathogens, and they also screen their products for supplement fact verification, pesticides, and major allergens.

 Their vegan protein powder is not the cheapest on the market, but it has gathered thousands and thousands of reviews from real customers.
-Similarly to the previous supplements, you can save more money by buying it in bulk, or you can subscribe and save 20%.
+Similar to the previous supplements, you can save more money by buying it in bulk, or you can subscribe and save 20%.